RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

     signal tag_i: unsigned(1 downto 0) := "01";

-In the process, define the value after reset:
+In the *process*, define the value after reset:

 .. code-block:: vhdl